le-monica/CS540-Assignment1/cs540-assignment1/cs540-assignment1/README.md

     3. Open the terminal/command prompt and navigate to the directory containing the program files
     4. Compile the program by running: 'dotnet build'
     5. Run the compiled program by running: 'dotnet run'
-    6. Follow the on screen instructions to explore the shell command program
+    6. Enter the integer number of the command you want to execute and follow any further instructions

-    or if you have Visual Studios installed, open the solution file and compile the program.
+    7. or if you have Visual Studios installed, open the solution file and compile the program in C#